Planning to hire employees in India? Here’s a quick guide

 Employers in India are required to provide a range of statutory benefits, including:

-• Annual leave: Typically 15 to 20 days per year, depending on state laws and company policy
+• Annual leave: Typically 18 days per year, depending on state laws and company policy

 • Maternity leave: Employers must offer up to 26 weeks of paid leave for eligible employees.
 Adoption leave is also mandatory.

 • Public holidays: There are 3 mandatory public holidays.
-The rest vary by state, but most employees receive an average of 25 paid public holidays per year.
+The rest vary by state, but most employees receive a minimum of 8 paid public holidays per year.

-• Employee State Insurance: Health insurance for employees earning below a certain threshold
+• Employee State Insurance: Health insurance for employees earning below INR 21,000 per month.

 • Gratuity: A lump-sum payment due after 5 years of continuous service